Research

 I was also a Research Fellow through Villanova University’s Center for Church Management (2018-2019).
 Under the mentorship of many senior scholars, especially Dr. Scott Thumma and Dr. Stephen Fichter, and the collegial guidance of the eleven other fellows, I examined Latino Catholic financial stewardship and clergy responses.
 It was a pleasure to work with such a fine group and on this timely issue.

 I have worked with the United States Conference of Catholic Bishops on multiple occasions.
-I am on the editorial team for their Journeying Together process, which, beginning in 2020, brings hundreds of young adults and youth ministers together to better understand race, ethnicity and cultural experience.
+I was on the editorial team for their Journeying Together process, which, beginning in 2020, brings hundreds of young adults and youth ministers together to better understand race, ethnicity and cultural experience.
 I was involved as a data analyst and co-author of the report for their 2017 survey of campus ministers and I was the principal investigator and co-author of the report for their 2018 interview study.

 1